imp-dance/haakon.dev-2024/features/articles/data/rtk-query-loader.md

 :::

-> #### Lesson learned ✅
->
-> I found that defining terms, such as a "**_loader_**" or a "**_consumer_**" helps people wrap their head around what is going on and how to use the API.

 So this design solved atleast one of my initial issues: I no longer have to create a wrapper component.
 But it's still not feature complete, and after having used this API for a while I had annoyances with it.

-- I can't pass arguments to the loader
+- You can't pass arguments to the loader from the consumer
-- I still have to manually declare loading/error states for every component/loader
+- I still have to manually declare loading/error states for every individual loader
 - It's not obvious that the `queries` argument is a hook
-- It's tedious and easy to forget to use `as const` when returning from `queries`.
+- Adding `as const` is tedious and easy to forget.

 ### Passing arguments